 Based in the heart of Wellingborough, Midland Care Home is the latest addition to the Hampton Healthcare portfolio.
-In their 66 bed home, Midland Care Home offers general and nursing
+In their 66 bed home, Midland Care Home offers general and nursing care together with specialist dementia and physical disability care.

 Last autumn, the home was approached by 3Sixty Care Partnership to see if they would be interested in taking part in an innovative new service.